vivid-planet/comet/.changeset/rich-colts-laugh.md

         if (process.env.NODE_ENV === "development") {
             throw error;
         } else {
-            // Log the error to an error tracking service }
+            // Report the error to the error tracking service }
     }